How to Tell if Your Dog Has Fleas?

-Fleas do drink human blood well as blood from animals such as dogs and cats, and it is very easy for fleas on dogs to plague their human owners as well.
+Fleas do drink human blood well as blood from animals such as dogs and cats, and it is effortless for fleas on dogs to plague their human owners as well.
 However, dog fleas cannot survive on humans and will not live “on” humans in the same way that they frequently live underneath a dog’s fur.
 Fleas will instead nestle themselves inside bedding, furniture, and even clothes, where they can jump out when a human is resting or nearby and begin to feed.

-Humans are a potential supplemental food source for fleas, but they are not good hosts since they require dog blood to survive.
+Humans are a potential supplemental food source for fleas, but they are not suitable hosts since they require dog blood to survive.
 So you may get flea bites from fleas living in your home, but they (fortunately) won’t live on you.

-If your dog has fleas, then your home has fleas; so you will need to begin treating your home for fleas ASAP in order to prevent a massive flea population from plaguing both you and your dog.
+If your dog has fleas, then your home has fleas; so you will need to begin treating your home for fleas ASAP to prevent a massive flea population from plaguing both you and your dog.

 4. How do you know if you have fleas in your hair?

-Although humans do not make a good permanent host for fleas, it is possible for fleas to sometimes target your hair as a potential nesting site or feeding ground.
+Although humans do not make an excellent permanent host for fleas, it is possible for fleas to sometimes target your hair as a potential nesting site or feeding ground.
 The reason for fleas using your hair as a nesting site is that fleas prefer to nest in animals with plenty of furs that can cover and hide them.
 If you have a full head of hair—especially if your hair is very thick or curly—then fleas will see this is a good place to hide out when they aren’t laying eggs around the house.
-(And don’t worry—on the off chance that a flea manages to lay an egg while on your scalp, their eggs are designed to fall off a host onto the floor, where they will be hidden inside floor or carpet fibers.)
+(And don’t worry about the off chance that a flea manages to lay an egg while on your scalp, their eggs are designed to fall off a host onto the floor, where they will be hidden inside floor or carpet fibers.)

 If fleas are living inside your hair, you will likely notice them in the same way you would spot fleas on your dog.
 Your skin will feel itchy, you may see specs of dark flea dirt, and you may even spot the fleas themselves.